-Data from Statistics Canada from May 2020 shows that, since COVID shutdowns began, hospitality and tourism employment has decreased by 43.3% and the overall unemployment rate for the sector is now 28.8%.
+The tourism and hospitality sector has been hit extremely hard during the pandemic.
+Data from Statistics Canada from May 2020 shows that, since COVID shutdowns began, hospitality and tourism employment has decreased by 43.3% and the overall unemployment in this sector is now 28.8%.
 The implications are devastating for a workforce disproportionately represented by youth, women, and newcomers to Canada.

 Originally launched as Tourism Hospitality Emergency Response (THER) in spring 2020 as an agile pilot project to assist workers in the sector , the program is a partnership between the Future Skills Centre, the Ontario Tourism Education Corporation (OTEC), and an alliance of its stakeholders, with the goal to help hundreds of thousands of displaced workers navigate an uncertain future and gain new skills for changing jobs.

 The project now is entering its second phase, expanding from a provincial to a national focus, rebranded as Tourism Hospitality Emergency Recovery (THER) to reflect a forward-focus beyond the immediate needs of workers, to now also focus on supporting businesses in developing sector-based workforce recovery planning.

 For workers displaced by the pandemic, the project provides a channel through which they can find immediate services to foster resilience and access current information on relief programs, grants, community support, and upcoming re-skilling, upskilling, and employment programs as they become available online.
 Workers will also have access to innovative career navigation tools and labour market analytics.

 For businesses, this program provides a way to engage and support their laid-off employees.
 It will also create a framework for tracking the stages of recovery and co-ordinating training needs assessment and business planning activities to address evolving market realities such as new training in safety and protective equipment.